open-make/openmakewebsite/content/blog/2022-10-06-interview-white-rabbit/index.en.md

 ---
 # Interview: White rabbit

+Javier Serrano has been leading the development of White rabbit, which allows for a distributed real-time system to ensure all components are synchronized at sub-nanosecond accuracy.
+It was developed at CERN, based on the ethernet technology, while manufactured by commercial companies.

 *by the Open make team, Javier Serrano and Amanda Diez Frenandez.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*